 We need to put aside our differences, get our job done, and empower one another.
 Until then, we will still be talking about the need for feminism.

-I highly recommend getting together with other women in your industry, place of employment, or with a female who has similar job function.
+I highly recommend getting together with other women in your industry, place of employment, or with a female who has a similar job function.
 You could end up learning something new and/or experience a happier environment which you both may share.

-Grab a drink, get smoothie, or do whatever you both might find to be easy and comfortable.
+Grab a drink, get a smoothie, or do whatever you both might find to be easy and comfortable.

 Q: Why should women take roles in business?